jaimedantas/EECS6446_Project/README.md

 # EECS6446 Project

 Welcome to `EECS6446` autoscaling project.
-In this project you will deploy a sample microservice-based application on a `Kubernetes` cluster dedicated to you and create autoscaling strategies to handle changes in load applied to the cluster.
+In the first phase of this project, you will deploy a sample microservice-based application on a `Kubernetes` cluster dedicated to you and create autoscaling strategies to handle flactuations in workload applied to the cluster.

-You can watch a walk-through of the project setup on [Youtube](https://youtu.be/DKAhQk7W1Rw).
+We provided a complete walk-through of all steps mentioned below here: [Phase 1 Tutorial](https://youtu.be/DKAhQk7W1Rw).
-There are several references in each part of the tutorial which can help you gain a deeper understanding of the elements used in that step.
+There are several references in each part of the tutorial which can help you gain a deeper understanding of the elements/concepts used in that part.

-Here is a table of contents for this tutorial:
+Here is the table of contents for phase 1:

 | No. | Topic |
 |-----|-------|